 Mr. Carlson is an active educator and freelance clarinetist and performs regularly throughout the Midwest.
 He is a Music Director of the Milwaukee Youth Symphony Orchestra Wind Ensemble and principal clarinetist of the Chicago Arts Orchestra and Lake County Symphony Orchestra (LCSO).
 As a featured soloist of the LCSO, he performed the world premiere of Donald Walker’s Clarinet Concerto (2013) and the Artie Shaw Clarinet Concerto (2014).
 He has also performed with Milwaukee’s Skylight Music Theatre, the Milwaukee Symphony Orchestra, Elgin Symphony Orchestra, Kenosha Symphony Orchestra, Oshkosh Symphony Orchestra, Wisconsin Wind Orchestra, and the La Crosse Symphony Orchestra.
 Other recent performances include the world premiere and recording of Music for Five by Marc Mellits, and the Midwest premiere of Mohammed Fairouz’s clarinet concerto Tahrir (2017).

-Prior to moving to Milwaukee, Mr. Carlson attended the University of Wisconsin-La Crosse where he earned his Bachelor’s Degree in Music Education.
+Mr. Carlson attended the University of Wisconsin-La Crosse where he earned a bachelor’s degree in music education.
 Mr. Carlson taught instrumental music in the La Crosse Area School District and maintained a large private lesson studio.

 Find joy, passion, and inspiration at MYSO.